mayabenowitz/Origins/README.md

 mature vines,

+optimized water cycles,

 developed habitat,

-optimized water cycles,
+animals as neighbourhood friends living their best lives,

 an accumulated ecological history with a vast database for AI model training,

-and some fucking soul.
+**with some fucking soul.**

-**That's much closer to how we value a forest--but with a central nervous system, a brain, and a personality.**
+**That's much closer to how we value a forest but with a nervous system, a brain, and a soul---that's priceless.**

 ### And that suggests a new unit of architecture